tsebaka/nlp-project-ReLoRA/README.md

 ## Dataset and Metric

-The dataset and metric used for this project were taken from a competition on Kaggle.
+The dataset and metric used for this project were taken from a competition on Kaggle [Automated Essay Scoring 2.0](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2/data)

 ### Metric